-Pete Buttigieg To Suspend Presidential Campaign
+'Mayor Pete' Departs: Buttigieg To Suspend Presidential Campaign

 When he first announced his candidacy for president last year, Buttigieg was perceived as a little-known long shot focused on what he calls "inter-generational justice," but he quickly emerged among the front-runners in the crowded Democratic field with his moderate, future-focused message.

 An adept debater, Buttigieg often clashed onstage with Sanders and fellow progressive Sen. Elizabeth Warren (D-Mass.), and criticized their sweeping "Medicare for all" health care proposals.
+Buttigieg also warned that Sanders' self-avowed democratic socialism would harm Democrats down ballot.

-But Buttigieg also faced scrutiny over his brief tenure at the consulting firm McKinsey & Company, prompting his release of a list of nine of his former clients.
-He also faced pressure to open his fundraisers to reporters and provide more information about the people raising money for his presidential campaign.
+But Buttigieg was dogged by questions about his handling of high-profile racial incidents involving the police during his tenure as mayor.
+He also faced scrutiny over his brief tenure at the consulting firm McKinsey & Company, prompting his release of a list of nine of his former clients.
+And fellow candidates pressured him to open his fundraisers to reporters and provide more information about the people raising money for his presidential campaign.

-Speaking to NPR's Steve Inskeep in January 2019, he said he understood his campaign was an "underdog project."
+But before that, speaking to NPR's Steve Inskeep in January 2019, he said he understood his campaign was an "underdog project."

 "But I also don't think that you should ever run for any office that you do not seek to win," he said.

 Buttigieg's departure will leave six candidates in the race, after billionaire Tom Steyer ended his bid on Saturday night.
-The youngest male candidate is now 77-year-old former Vice President Joe Biden."
+The youngest male candidate is now 77-year-old former Vice President Joe Biden.

 With additional reporting by NPR's Asma Khalid